 This digital opportunity is introduced during the premiere of the short documentary “The Great Escape” about the reality of life in the slums of Nairobi and the potential of digital technology to bring change.

-Ariely and his research team are working to find ways to incentivize people in Kenya to save for health and make better healthcare decisions, using the M-TIBA mobile health platform.
+Ariely and his team are helping to find ways to incentivize people in Kenya to save for health and make better healthcare decisions, using the M-TIBA mobile health platform.
 This platform allows people to save, receive and pay money for healthcare through their mobile phone.
 How can healthcare benefit from technology, what does this mean for someone living in the slums in Nairobi?
 Can digital innovations disrupt the health system to make it more inclusive?
 And what can we in the Netherlands learn from this?